Actor Jessie Buckley completed an award season sweep at the Oscars thanks to her acclaimed performance in the historical drama Hamnet.

 “The minute I read the script, I just was so excited and unnerved, and thrilled by this boisterous, flawed, human, raw, courageous young mother,” Buckley told Time magazine in June 2019.
 “Rose is so alive and so human and real.
 All of the women in the film were breaking outside of the four walls of where they were told they were allowed to exist in and dream in.”
 For her performance, she earned a 2020 BAFTA nomination for Best Leading Actress.

-Buckley was nominated for an Oscar
+Buckley was previously nominated for an Oscar

 After appearing in Chernobyl (2019) and Fargo (2020), Buckley returned to Shakespeare in a 2021 TV movie adaptation of Romeo & Juliet, alongside British actor Josh O’Connor.
 That same year, she played the younger version of Olivia Colman’s Leda in the Maggie Gyllenhaal film The Lost Daughter, for which she received her first Academy Award nomination for Best Supporting Actress.
 To Buckley’s luck, it was Colman who suggested her for the role in the first place.